advait0012/RPSLS-Showdown/README.md

 Rules:

-Rock crushes Scissors
+Rock crushes Scissors<br>
-Scissors cuts Paper
+Scissors cuts Paper<br>
-Paper covers Rock
+Paper covers Rock<br>
-Rock crushes Lizard
+Rock crushes Lizard<br>
-Lizard poisons Spock
+Lizard poisons Spock<br>
-Spock smashes Scissors
+Spock smashes Scissors<br>
-Scissors decapitates Lizard
+Scissors decapitates Lizard<br>
-Lizard eats Paper
+Lizard eats Paper<br>
-Paper disproves Spock
+Paper disproves Spock<br>
-Spock vaporizes Rock
+Spock vaporizes Rock<br><br>
 Gameplay:
 Players simultaneously choose one of the five options.
 The winner is determined by the interactions outlined above.
-In case of a tie, players can choose again.
+In case of a tie, players can choose again.<br>
 This game is perfect for adding a fun twist to traditional gameplay and can be used in various contexts, from casual play to decision-making scenarios.